Type 1 Diabetes Mellitus in Children

 Idiopathic type 1.
 This refers to rare forms of the disease with no known cause.

-What causes type 1 diabetes?The cause of type 1 diabetes is unknown.
+What causes type 1 diabetes in a child?The cause of type 1 diabetes is unknown.
 Researchers think some people inherit a gene than can cause type 1 diabetes if a trigger such as a virus occurs.

 A child is more at risk for type 1 diabetes if he or she has any of these risk factors: